andreypopp/autobind-decorator/README.md

 This is particularly useful for situations like React components, where you often pass methods as event handlers and would otherwise need to `.bind(this)`.

-Unlike other alternatives, `autobind` is lazy and is only bound once. :thumbsup:

 ```js
 // Before:
 <button onClick={ this.handleClick.bind(this) }></button>